 However, if the problem still continues and you are unable to communicate using your microphone, you can try doing the next method.

 Method 4: Select the Correct Input Device

-To verify this, you can check it on the User Settings which is discussed in detail below.
+To verify this, you can check it on the Settings which is discussed in detail below.

-Step 1: Launch the Discord app on your computer and click on the Gear icon to open the User Settings.
+Step 1: Launch the Discord application on your computer and click on the Gear icon to open the User app Settings.

 Step 3.
 Lastly, make sure that Discord is using your current headphones as the Input Device.

 Now, close the Settings and try to join a voice chat server.
 When you are sure that you are using the correct mic and not the wrong device, you should not be experiencing this issue on Discord again.

 Method 5: Disable Exclusive Mode

 Some applications on Windows are designed to take exclusive control over audio devices installed on your computer.
 This can cause problem as other applications running on Windows can restrict Discord form accessing your microphone.

 To fix this, it is best that you leave the Exclusive Mode settings on Windows disabled.